chrhad/phrase2vec/README.md

 Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
 2018. **[Unsupervised Statistical Machine Translation](https://arxiv.org/pdf/1809.01272.pdf)**.
 In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)*.

+Further extended to include code to train embeddings directly from a compressed (gzipped) file.

 If you use this software for academic research, please cite the paper in question:
 ```
 @inproceedings{artetxe2018emnlp,